38438-38438-org/education-and-innovation/README.md

 File Type    | Description
 ------------ | --------------
-src | Contains the Tableau source files that have been imported into the given Project context | Contains the JSON files that define your context variables.
-For more information on context variables refer to the documentation under  http://kinesis-ci.com/docs/command-line-interface/main.html test | Contains files related to the individual Tests that have been created within the Project test/resources | Test resources.
-These are typically data files (.csv) needed to load data into source systems (i.e. databases) or validate data to expected results test/kinesis.json | JSON files that describe the individual Test steps that have been created within the Project project.json | JSON file that contains the key information to identify the individual Projects.
+``src`` | Contains the Tableau source files that have been imported into the given Project ``context`` | Contains the JSON files that define your context variables.
+For more information on context variables refer to the documentation under  http://kinesis-ci.com/docs/command-line-interface/main.html
+``test`` | Contains files related to the individual Tests that have been created within the Project ``test/<TEST_NAME>/resources`` | Test resources.
+These are typically data files (.csv) needed to load data into source systems (i.e. databases) or validate data to expected results
+``test/<TEST_NAME>/kinesis.json`` | JSON files that describe the individual Test steps that have been created within the Project
+``project.json`` | JSON file that contains the key information to identify the individual Projects.
 This is only needed for Kinesis Designer, but not to run tests from the Command Line Interface

+For more information on the Directory Layout please see http://kinesis-ci.com/docs/getting-started/create-a-new-project.html#standard-directory-layout

 ## Integration with CI tools